 Dental technology has evolved, and now dental bridges are way better than before.
 Dental bridges are an excellent teeth replacement option.

 Just as the name suggests, this dental prosthetic is designed to “bridge” the gap where your missing tooth once occupied.
-Besides restoring the aesthetic appeal of your smile, dental bridges in Wellesley, MA, can be used to keep the remaining adjacent natural teeth intact.
+Besides restoring the aesthetic appeal of your smile, dental bridges, can be used to keep the remaining adjacent natural teeth intact.
 This is important because when there is a gap, the remaining teeth tend to move, and therefore, you will start developing other dental issues such as loose teeth or a misaligned bite.

 A typical bridge is designed to have two main parts: